One of the major concerns people have when hiring a car is the car hire company’s policy on fuel.

 As with the Full to Full Fuel Policy and Pre Purchase Fuel Policy, the car hire company may charge a little extra on their fuel rate compared to the current price for fuel.

-Generally the Full to Full Fuel Policies are with car hire offers which are slightly more expensive.
+Generally the Full to Full Fuel Policies are with car rentals which are slightly more expensive.

 However, you need to work out which fuel policy will work best for you.